Flatbread anyone?? Trust us when we say YOU want THIS…

 Oh, but then why wait?
 Just grab that flatbread the next time you’re in the grocery store and make it happen… Pizza time… No, flatbread time… is always a Good time! 🙂

-Steak Gorgonzola Flatbread, on my Gypsy Plate… enjoy!
+Steak Gorgonzola Flatbread, on our Gypsy Plate… enjoy!